agoel27/The-Void-Game/README.md

 > * All project phases are to be submitted to this GitHub repository.
 You should modify this README file to reflect the different phases of the project.
 In addition, you should regularly hold sprint meetings with your group.
 You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
- > Your project description should summarize the project you are proposing.
-Be sure to include:
- > * Why is it important or interesting to you?
+ # Why is it important or interesting to you?
+ > I've always felt a sense of excitement playing decision-based games that involve exploring different paths and seeing how my choices shape outcomes.
+Turning gaming into a real adventure gets me pumped to create a project with meaningful choices and their impact on players.
- > * What languages/tools/technologies do you plan to use?
+ # What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
+SFML Library for C++
- > * What will be the input/output of your project?
+ # What will be the input/output of your project?
+ Input
+ >  > User movement with arrow keys
+ >  > Interaction with environment - Picking up objects, Using objects
+ >  > Menu - Inventory, Equipable Items, Main Menu
+ >  > Save Method?
+Output
+ >  > Textbox Narration - Tells player objective and story/guides player
+ >  > Game changes according to the player’s decisions
+ >  > Beginning room, character sprites, music(?), sprite for objects in the room, animation(?) for moving objects
- > * What are the features that the project provides?
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
+ # What are the features that the project provides?
+This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
+ > Controls
+ >  > Movement keys move player
+ >  > Interact button searches for nearest interactable and triggers it
+ >  > Enter key/Spacebar/click on screen moves textbox text along or closes textbox
+ >  > Push/pull objects(?)
+ > Visuals
+ >  > SFML will render sprites to a windows application
+ >  > Rudimentary 2-frame animations will scroll through a sprite sheet for each movement direction + stationary
+ >  > Royalty Free sprites
+ > Audio(?)
+ >  > Two tracks of music, a during game and a win game
+ >  > Button interaction sound effects
+ > Interactables
+ >  > Objects that populate the narration box when interacted with
+ >  > Objects that add themselves to your inventory when interacted with
+ > UI
+ >  > Before game starts
+ >  > Ask for player name
+ >  > Ask for player’s favorite beverage that they drink in the morning
+ >  > Choose ⅓ sprites designs (male, female, androgynus)
+ >  > Narration box that can have text sent to it and expands/shrinks to contain it.
+If there is too much text, player input can move it along.
+ >  > Inventory/hotbar that has your items
+ >  > Equipable Items character menu - could change character sprite appearance?
- >
+ >  > Quit game button
- > You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column